zeus-fyi/zeus/README.md

 Event driven signature automation with remote signers using a synthetic beacon.
 Making it possible to become a solo staker with only a remote signer that you'll be able to operate without anyone having access to your signing keys, and also allowing for flexible 1-click setups with cloud options that import your keys into a cloud signer you can host with a 1-click style deploy.

-$10/mo solo staking for Ethereum per validator, all inclusive, no extra fees.
+$10/mo solo or large scale enterprise staking for Ethereum per validator, all inclusive, no extra fees and scalable to all of mainnet.

 #### Timeline ~ Early January 23'